2019 Undergraduate Research Colloquium!

 ELIGIBILITY Undergraduates at any level who are enrolled at UCSB at the time of the Colloquium will be considered.
-Work presented may be completed or ongoing projects from the 2015-2016 academic year.
-All Undergraduate Research and Creative Activities (URCA) grant recipients must present at this event.
+Work presented may be completed or ongoing projects from the 2018-2019 academic year.
+All Undergraduate Research and Creative Activities (URCA) grant recipients must present at this event, or at the Undergraduate Research Slam.